Samsursekh/Placement-Practice/priya-interview/MyWays-MERN/Practise/Practise.md

 Use the syntax appropriate to the programming language you are using.
 In most programming languages, you declare a variable by using the keyword "var" or "let", followed by the variable name, an equal sign (=), and the initial value of the variable.
 For example, in JavaScript, you can declare a variable like this:

 # How many types of components are there in React?
-There are two types of components in React: functional components and class components.
-However, with the introduction of hooks in React 16.8, functional components can also have state and lifecycle methods, making them more powerful and similar to class components
+There are two types of components in React: functional components can also have state and lifecycle methods, making them more powerful and similar to class components

 - There are two types of components in React: functional components and class components.
 Functional components are simple functions that return JSX, while class components are JavaScript classes that extend React.Component and have a render method that returns JSX.